linguistica-uchicago/lxa5/docs/sources/dev.rst

          $ git push origin <branch-name>

-      Recall that "origin" is the (default) name of your fork <your-github-username>/lxa5 on GitHub.
+      Recall that "origin" is the (default) name point to your fork <your-github-username>/lxa5 on GitHub.

 6. **Make a pull request.**